anasm20/Java_Workout_Tracker/README.md

 # WorkoutTracker

-Workout Tracker is an application that provides statistics for a number of sports activities created in Java.
-Finally the results are output in a CSV file.
+Workout-Tracker is an application developed in Java that offers statistics for various sports activities.
+The final results are exported in a CSV file.